-- An employee or dependent enrolling for coverage more than 31 days (60 days for newborns) from the date first eligible or more than 31 days from the qualifying event is considered a late enrollee. - Applicants without a qualifying life event (i.e., marriage, divorce, newborn child, adoption, loss of spousal coverage, etc.) are subject to the late entrant guidelines. - Voluntary cancellation of coverage is not a qualifying event unless it is done at open enrollment.
+- An employee or dependent enrolling for coverage more than 31 days from the date first eligible or 31 days from the qualifying event is considered a late enrollee. - Applicants without a qualifying event (for example, marriage, newborn child, adoption, loss of spousal coverage, etc.) are subject to the late entrant guidelines as noted below. - Voluntary cancellation of coverage is not a qualifying event unless it is done at open enrollment.
 For example, if a spouse is covered through his/her employer and voluntarily cancels the coverage, it is not a qualifying event to be added to the other spouse's plan.
 The spouse who cancelled the coverage must wait until the next open enrollment to be eligible to enroll.
 However, if each spouse has different open enrollment dates and drops coverage during their annual open enrollment period, the spouse is eligible to enroll. - Late applicants without a qualifying event (such as marriage, divorce, newborn child, adoption, loss of spousal coverage, etc.) are not allowed and must wait for the group's next renewal date to enroll.